 Nacho Vigalondo's "Open Windows" film of 2013 is shown as the interactions on a laptop screen between the character of actor Elijah Wood and a group of hackers, combining video conference with web search images.
 Modern Family's Emmy-award winning episode of 2015 "Connection Lost" is also seen entirely from Julie Bowen's laptop screen, in a succession of FaceTime calls, iMessage chats and shared video files.

-More and more shows and films include candid images of their characters having confessional moments with a laptop in a YouTube video sthat goes beyond the mockumentary format.
-If the 1950s saw the birth of the TV sit-com and we got used to seeing a group of characters sitting on a sofa opposite their TV set that mirrors the audience, turning our screen into a double-edged mirror as if they could almost see us back, now this type of recognisable separation between the point of view of the audience and the artistic products has mostly evaporated and given way to a new mirror that doesn't refelct reality in the same way.
+More and more shows and films include candid images of their characters having confessional moments with a laptop in a YouTube video way that goes beyond the mockumentary format.
+If the 1950s saw the birth of the sit-com and we got used to seeing a group of characters on a sofa opposite their TV set that mirrors the audience, turning the screen into a double-edged mirror as if they could almost see us back, now this recognisable fourth wall as the separation between the audience and the artistic products has evaporated and given way to a new mirror that doesn't reflect reality in the same way.

 Families do not sit to watch TV in the same way as they did in the 70s, 80s or 90s.
-The plethora of devices used and the multiple levels of information that are happening at the same when you can browse the internet as you watch a film, check on your phone and pinpoint the shooting location, review critics or the actor's other works, have turned the experience of watching into something else.
+The plethora of devices used and the multiple levels of information that are happening at the same when you can browse the internet as you watch a film and pinpoint the shooting location, review what the newspapers said about it or check the list of the directors’ other works, have turned the experience of watching into something else.

 In this context, Jacqui's work in selecting these frames from the unlimited source that is Google Street View is the latest chapter on the ways we are humanising information technology into more canonical, easily consumable artefacts that still links us to the same centuries-old cultural heritage even when we are at the doorstep of 21st century's third decade.